Table

 Limitations

 The number of items in a single table is limited to 1000 by default, but larger tables are common.
-If you need a larger limit than the default, get in touch with support@fastly.com and we'll be glad to assist you.
+If you need a larger limit than the default, get in touch with Fastly support and we'll be glad to assist you.